Artscape

 The ungainly but authentic-looking pose makes it easy to believe that Degas was present in the woman’s room, catching her before she could straighten herself.

-Salome receives the Head of John the Baptist Michelangelo Merisi da Caravaggio
+Salome receives the Head of John the Baptist Caravaggio

 91.5 × 106.7 cm